-Each year, the Visiting Medical Student Clerkship Program at Mayo Clinic receives more than 1,400 applications for approximately 600 elective clerkship positions.
-Selection is based on medical school transcript grades, USMLE Step 1 score, space availability and competitiveness for a Mayo Clinic residency.
+Each year, the Visiting Medical Student Clerkship Program at Mayo Clinic receives more applications than it has educational opportunities.
+Selection is determined by the clinical departments and based on medical school transcript grades, successful completion of USMLE/COMLEX Step 1, space availability, and competitiveness for a Mayo Clinic residency.

 How to apply

 The Mayo Clinic Visiting Medical Student Clerkship Program uses the Association of American Medical Colleges (AAMC), Visiting Student Learning Opportunities (VSLO) portal for accepting and processing clerkship applications.
 Visit the AAMC-Visiting Student Learning Opportunities webpage for additional information on our program and to complete an application.

 If you are experiencing any technical issues in completing or submitting your application, contact AAMC's VSLO support for assistance.